nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > "This will be by far the largest migration of human beings to have ever taken place on the planet ...
 The resulting challenges to the availability of energy and resources and the enormous stress on the social fabric across the globe are mind-boggling ... and the timescales to address them are very short."[^scale] &mdash; Geoffrey West

+> "The UN estimates that each year cities across the world will gain more than 72 million new residents."[^lutter]

+> "India, for example, will be home to 7 cities with populations greater than 10 million residents by 2050."[^lutter]

+> "projections show that Kinshasa, the capital of the Democratic Republic of Congo, will reach 35 million residents by 2050."[^lutter]

 ## <a name="precident"></a>(3.4) People are rapidly building new cities

 More than **120 new cities** are currently being built in 40 nations around the world[^growth], and 11,000 new buildings are built every day, meaning **4 million new buildings a year** [^metabuild].